rgs/playground-gh-actions/README.md

 * `e2e` for merging to staging
 * `release` for merging to production

-There are two supplementary workflows for hotfixes PR (that _must_ be PRs to production):
+There are two supplementary workflows for hotfix pull requests (that _must_ be PRs to production):

 * `open-hotfix`
 * `release-hotfix`